lowka/keenwa/README.md

 - [x] Basic support.
 - [x] Correlated subqueries: EXISTS, IN (cases where an input operator is a restriction(filter/select) or a projection).
+- [x] Transform correlated subqueries (EXISTS, IN ) into semi-joins.
+- [ ] Transform correlated subqueries (NOT EXISTS, NOT IN) into anti-joins.

 ### Scalar expressions